USEPA/useeio.js/README.md

 [Javascript reports for the US EPA's 50 state models](https://model.earth/useeio.js/footprint) reside in the [model.earth fork](https://github.com/modelearth/useeio.js) of the useeio.js repo.

-You can contribute to the 50 state javascript reports without running building commands.
+You can contribute to the 50 state javascript reports without running the build commands.

 ## Build Comands